The final two candidates battling to become the next prime minister

 His biggest hurdle might be convincing fellow MPs that his reluctance to cut taxes makes him fit to run the country, but the 42-year-old is one of the few candidates with the requisite experience and skills to step straight into the top job.

+Laying out his position on foreign policy, Mr Sunak has pledged to close all Confucius Institutes, which teach Mandarin in universities and schools but are linked to the Chinese Communist Party, if he becomes prime minister.

-The former chancellor has vowed to introduce a cap on refugee numbers if he becomes prime minister, promising to “inject a healthy dose of common sense” into the asylum system.
+He has also vowed to introduce a cap on refugee numbers, promising to “inject a healthy dose of common sense” into the asylum system.

 In an opinion piece for The Telegraph on July 23, Mr Sunak said: "Every year thousands of people come into the UK illegally and often we don’t know where they are from or why they are here.
 The system is in disarray."